CocoaPods/CLAide/README.markdown

 2. Asks the command instance to validate its parameters, but only _after_ calling the `super` implementation.
-The `super` implementation will show a help banner in case the `--help` flag is specified, not all parameters where removed from the parameter list, or the command is an abstract command.
+The `super` implementation will show a help banner in case the `--help` flag is specified, not all parameters were removed from the parameter list, or the command is an abstract command.

 3. Calls the `run` method on the command instance, where it may do its work.